Compatible Coils for Use with HotSpark® Ignition

 Make sure that the ignition wires have plenty of slack inside the distributor and are not rubbing on any moving parts.
 If you need to extend the length of the ignition wires, use 18- or 20-gauge (AWG) wire.
 Crimp tightly or solder (best) and insulate all connections.

-The BERU Germany Blue Coil has 3.3 Ω primary resistance.
-Ideal for 4- and 6-cylinder applications.
+The BERU Germany Blue Coil (made in North America) has 3.3 Ω primary resistance.
+Ideal for use with HotSpark ignition kits.

-The following 12-volt replacement Bosch® coils should be compatible with the Hot-Spark electronic ignition module (4-cylinder):
+The following 12-volt Bosch® coils should be compatible with the Hot-Spark electronic ignition module (4-and 6-cylinder):

 0 221 119 021 (Bosch Black coil)

 0 221 119 020 (Bosch Black coil) (VW 022 905 115C)